PhilJay/MPAndroidChart/README.md

 **Setup:**

-For using a <code>LineChart, BarChart, ScatterChart or PieChart </code>, define it in .xml:
+For using a <code>LineChart, BarChart, ScatterChart, CandleStickChart or PieChart </code>, define it in .xml:
 ```xml
     <com.github.mikephil.charting.charts.LineChart
         android:id="@+id/chart"